-- Triple Plus (A+++) Demo Disc quality sound or very close to it on both sides; only the second copy to hit the site in many years!
+- Incredible Triple Plus (A+++) sound or close to it on both sides of this collection of singles left off the the Beatles’ British albums.

 - Amazing sound for From Me to You, We Can Work It Out, Yesterday and I Feel Fine